IlyaLts/libtga/README.md

 libtga
 ======
-A library for loading, saving, and manipulating Targa (.tga) image files in a variety of formats, including uncompressed, run-length encoded, color-mapped, black-and-white, and 32-bit or 16-bit true-color images.
+A library for fast loading, saving, and manipulating Targa (.tga) image files in a variety of formats, including uncompressed, run-length encoded, color-mapped, 16-bit or 8-bit black-and-white, and 32-bit or 16-bit true-color images.

 ### Usage
 ```